 This furnace may be installed in an upright position or horizontal on either the left or right side panel.
 Do not install this furnace on its back.
-For vertical installations, return air ductwork may be attached to the side panel(s) and/or basepan.
-For horizontal installations, return air ductwork must be attached to the blower compartment end of the furnace.
+For upright upflow furnaces, return air ductwork may be attached to the side panel(s) and/or basepan.
+For horizontal upflow furnaces, return air ductwork must be attached to the blower compartment end of the furnace.
+For both upright or horizontal downflow furnaces, return ductwork must be attached to the basepan (top end of the blower compartment).
 NOTE: Ductwork must never be attached to the back of the furnace.
-Refer to "Recommended Installation Positions" figure for appropriate installation positions, ductwork connections, and resulting airflow arrangements.
+Contact your distributor for proper airflow requirements and number of required ductwork connections.
+Refer to "recommended Installation Positions" figure for appropriate installation positions, ductwork connections, and resulting airflow arrangements.